Ben & Jerry’s Won’t Sell Two Scoops In Australia For The Greatest Reason

 We’re banning any same-flavour love in the fight for #marriageequality!
 Join us by signing petition to get Australia moving. pic.twitter.com/DV5MHOrCsZ— Ben & Jerry's Oz (@BenAndJerrysOz) May 25, 2017

 This isn't the first time Ben & Jerry's has gotten political — in America, the company has expressed its support for the Black Lives Matter movement and spoken out against Donald Trump's travel ban.
-When the U.S. Supreme Court legalised same-sex marriage in 2015, Ben & Jerry's released a celebratory ice cream flavour called "I Dough, I Dough."
+When the U.S. Supreme Court legalized same-sex marriage in 2015, Ben & Jerry's released a celebratory ice cream flavor called "I Dough, I Dough."

 Let's hope "I Dough, I Dough" is available in Australia sooner rather than later.